ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 Your post content is now automatically encrypted at rest and decrypted when read, with no changes to your existing API or business logic.

 ### State Machines

+A state machine is a way to model the valid states for some piece of data.
+It allows you to define the states a record can be in, and the transitions between those states.

 ```elixir
 defmodule MyBlog.Blog.Post do